14 March 1964: Ringo's Records

-On 24 February 1964, Ringo Starr took a Starways flight from London to Liverpool for a quick visit with his mother Elsie and stepfather Harry Graves before recording began for The Beatles' first film soundtrack the following day.
-The Beatles had only just returned to England from the United States two days before.
-Accompanying Ringo to Liverpool was German photographer Max Scheler, who took a series of photos of the Starkey/Graves sitting in the lounge of 10 Admiral Grove.
-Scheler and Astrid Kirchherr would also photograph The Beatles at work filming A Hard Day's Night at the start of the next month.
+On 14 March 1964, Ringo Starr drove from London to Liverpool for a quick weekend visit with his mother Elsie and stepfather Harry Graves in the middle of filming A Hard Day's Night.
+Accompanying Ringo to Liverpool were German photographers Astrid Kirchherr and Max Scheler, who took a series of photos of the Starkey/Graves sitting in the lounge of 10 Admiral Grove.
+Scheler and Kirchherr also photographed The Beatles at work in London before and after this trip to Liverpool.
 For our intents and purposes, these photos reveal several records in Ringo's collection.
-Some of these records could very well have been purchased while Ringo was in the USA.
+Some of these records could very well have been purchased while Ringo was in the USA in February.

 In the first photo, Ringo is holding the eponymous 1962 James Ray album, released on Caprice Records.
 The Beatles had added Ray's 'If You've Got To Make A Fool Of Somebody' into their live set in early 1962 and George Harrison had already purchased this album on his September/October 1963 visit to America.
 Paul McCartney remembered how the track had stood out because it was 'the first time we ever heard waltz done in R&B!'
 The album also included the song 'I've Got My Mind Set On You' that Harrison would take to the number one spot in 1987.